Silly-Development/Payment-Selector-Bot/README.md

 # Discord Payment Selector Bot
 A simple discord bot made for selecting preferred payment method

+# Contributing:
+Make a pull request and we will check over it!

 # Installation
 1. Install [Node.js 18](https://nodejs.org/)
 2. Run ```npm i ```